-Every year, thousands of American citizens make the decision of moving to Canada from USA.
-Some are attracted by economic opportunity, others are sponsored by a spouse or partner, while many other Americans come to work or study in Canada on a temporary basis.
-Indeed, some are enticed by more than one of these factors, or other considerations.
+Every year, thousands of American citizens and residents make the decision of moving to Canada from USA.
+Some come for economic opportunity, others are to join a spouse or partner.
+Many others come to work or study in Canada on a temporary basis.
+Indeed, many are enticed by more than one of these factors, or other considerations.

 The United States and Canada were, by and large, settled and governed by immigrant communities — and both continue to receive hundreds of thousands of newcomers from around the world on an annual basis.